-I almost didn't go to the Community Summit, as it appeared to be "Sold Out" over a month before Drupalcon started.
-I understand that this was due to limited size of room, and logistical issues around coffee and lunch, but I think the fact that it appeared to be sold out was a shame and lead to fewer participants.
+I almost didn't go to the Community Summit, as it appeared to be 'Sold Out' over a month before Drupalcon started.
+I understand that this was due to the limited size of the room and logistical issues around coffee and lunch but I think the fact that it appeared to be sold out was a shame and lead to fewer participants.
 In contrast to the training sessions and Business Summit, the Community Summit is free, to reduce the barrier for entry.
-This makes it easy for people to sign up and then decide not to attend at the last minute, so on the day there were perhaps 25 people where 40 or 50 people had signed up.
+This makes it easy for people to sign up and then decide not to attend at the last minute so on the day there were perhaps 25 people where 40 or 50 people had signed up.
 We did manage to gather a few more by tweeting on the conference hashtag but I think we will need to consider the strategy for future community summits to ensure we maximise potential attendance.

 To get things warmed up, a number of people gave a short lightning talk of up to 5 minutes, to make an announcement or explain an issue they wanted to discuss.
 Some of the ideas:

 There is a perception in the business community that Wordpress has better SEO out of the box.
 Can Drupal do this better?
 Are there aspects of Drupal that can be promoted better?

 Sitebuilder conference.
 Let’s setup a conference aimed at site builders: introduce people to Drupal’s capabilities without code.
 In the same way the front end united focusses on the front end, let’s concentrate talks on site building.
 “All node, no code”

 Ironcamp.
 Came from community summit in Amsterdam.
 Iron camp will be in Prague to bring business from western to eastern Europe and develop the community in Eastern Europe.

 Success story from the Greek community.
 Revamped the community in Athens, local meetups, a Drupal Day and a Drupal Camp in Athens 2016.
 This has lead to Frontend United being hosted in Greece 26/27 May 2017.